johnwhitington/cpdf-source/cpdf.1.md

 cpdf in.pdf [<range>] [-draw-struct-tree] [-underneath] -draw <draw operations> -o out.pdf

 : Draw on a PDF.
+See cpdfmanual.pdf for a tutorial, and full information.

 **-draw-struct-tree**